Robert56s/microsoft-stream-download/README.md

 # microsoft-stream-download
-Use this tool to download microsoft stream viodes to your computer
+Use this tool to download microsoft stream videos to your computer.